 Of course, you'll need something to wash down your food!
 Try locally produced wine and beer during your trip, as well as ouzo – the anise-flavored aperitif that's very popular in Greece.
 On a hot day, cool off with a frappe iced coffee.

-When you cruise with Azamara, it’s easy to find an authentic food experience.
-Our travel experts have done all the legwork and research required to seek out the best spots.
-Food tours in places like Mykonos, Santorini, and Crete help guests to better understand Greek culture through cuisine.
+When you cruise with Azamara, it's easy to find an authentic food experience.
+Our travel experts have done all the legwork and research required to seek out the best spots, so be sure to ask for their recommendations!

 3. Shop ‘Til You Drop